wafaehamdaoui/PlatformWeb/README.md

 ## Introduction :
 Within this project, I am going to present to you an example of CRUD Application With Node js and Oracle database in the contexe of smart university.
 ### Problem:
-As soon as I submitted my application to my university, I noticed that it has a soprtive infrastructure, digital infrastructures and workspaces, but it has a limited capacity so it is possible that you go to the university and you cannot find available space and therefore you have to go to the security agent and make the reservation before one or two days.
+As soon as I submitted my application to my university, I noticed that it has a sportive infrastructure, digital infrastructures and workspaces, but it has a limited capacity so it is possible that you go to the university and you can not find available space and therefore you have to go to the security agent and make the reservation before one or two days.
 So as a web developement student, to solve this problem I decide to create an application which allows us, the students, to reserve the different resources of the university either the sports halls, or the sports fields, or the workspaces, or the computers, using the skills we learned in Node.js and Oracle database trainings.